delapuente/aframe-interactive-training/README.md

 $ npm start
 ```

 Visit `localhost:8080` to choose a step.
-Currently, the step 3 is the most advanced version of this demo and it allows you grabbing the scene elements by pressing the grip buttons of your HTC Vive HMD.
+Currently, the step 3 is the most advanced version of this demo and it allows you grabbing the scene elements by pressing the grip buttons of the HTC Vive remotes.

 ### Working with Oculus (not verified)
-Look at the scenes declared in the `index.html` files of `step2/` or `step3` folders.
+Look at the scenes declared in the `index.html` files of `step2/` or `step3/` folders.
 Replace occurrences of `vive-controls` with `oculus-touch-controls` and you're done.

 ## Build
 If you simply want to generate the JavaScript bundle for your demo, run the following command and the library will be under the `dist` folder: